tu6ge/vsce-publish/README.md

 ## Usage

-**You will need to provide an npm access token with publish permissions via the `NPM_AUTH_TOKEN` secret in the Actions visual editor** if you haven't already.
+**You will need to provide an npm access token with publish permissions via the `VSCE_PAT` secret in the Actions visual editor** if you haven't already.
 The `GITHUB_TOKEN` secret is also required to create tags after releasing on the master branch.

 We suggest that you place this action after any linting and/or testing actions to catch as many errors as possible before publishing.